-Divisions or set of groups CNAE-2009 - Extraction of anthracite, coal and lignite 05 - Extraction of crude petroleum and natural gas 06 - Extraction of metallic minerals 07 - Other mining and quarrying 08 - Food industries (except grain mill products and animal feeds) 101+102+103+104+ 105+107+108 - Manufacture of grain mill products, starches and starch products, and of animal feeds 106+109 - Manufacture of beverages 11 - Manufacture of tobacco 12 - Preparation and spinning of textile fibres.
+Divisions or set of groups CNAE-2009

+Extraction of metallic minerals 07

+Other mining and quarrying 08

+Food industries (except grain mill products and animal feeds) 101+102+103+104+ 105+107+108

+Manufacture of grain mill products, and of animal feeds 106+109

+Manufacture of beverages 11

+Manufacture of tobacco 12

+Preparation and spinning of textile fibres.
 Manufacture of woven textiles.
-Textile finishing 131+132+133 - Manufacture of knitted fabrics, carpets, rope, non-woven fabrics, textile products for technical and industrial use and other textile products 139 - Manufacture of garments 14 - Leather and footwear industry 15 - Wood and cork industry; except furniture, basketmaking and wickerwork 16 - Paper industry 17 - Graphic arts and reproduction media 18 - Manufacture of coke and refined petroleum products 19 - Manufacture of cleaning articles, perfumes and cosmetics 204 - Chemical industry except cleaning articles, perfumes and cosmetics 201+202+203+205+ 206 - Manufacture of pharmaceutical products 21 - Manufacture of rubber and plastic products 22 - Manufacture of other non-metallic ore products 23 - Metallurgy, manufacture of iron, steel and ferro-alloy products 24 - Manufacture of metal elements for construction, containers made of metal, steam generators, weapons and ammunition 251+252+253+ 254 - Forging, stamping, embossing and rolling of metals.
-Manufacture of tools, goods, containers and other metal products 256+257 +259 Manufacture of electronic components, assembled printed circuits, and magnetic and optical media 261+268 Manufacture of computers, peripherals and telecommunications equipment; appliances for measuring and navigation; radiation and electro-medical equipment 262+263+265+ 266 - Manufacture of consumer electronics, optical instruments and photographic equipment 264+267

-- Manufacture of household appliances 275 - Manufacture of machinery and equipment, n.e.c.
-28 - Manufacture of motor vehicles, trailers and semi-trailers 29 - Naval, railway, aeronautical and spacecraft construction, and manufacture of combat vehicles 301+302+303+ 304 - Manufacture of motorcycles, bicycles, vehicles for disabled persons and other transport material n.e.c.
-309 - Manufacture of furniture 31 - Manufacture of jewellery, costume jewellery and musical instruments 321+322 - Manufacture of sporting goods; games and toys and other manufacturing industries n.e.c.
-323+324+329 - Manufacture of medical and dental instruments and supplies 325 - Repair and installation of machinery and equipment 33
+Textile finishing 131+132+133

+Manufacture of knitted fabrics, carpets, rope, non-woven fabrics, textile products for technical and industrial use and other textile products 139

+Manufacture of garments 14

+Leather and footwear industry 15

+Wood and cork industry; except furniture, basketmaking and wickerwork 16

+Paper industry 17

+Graphic arts and reproduction media 18

+Manufacture of coke and refined petroleum products 19

+Manufacture of cleaning articles, perfumes and cosmetics 204

+Chemical industry except cleaning articles, perfumes and cosmetics 201+202+203+205+ 206

+Manufacture of pharmaceutical products 21

+Divisions or set of groups CNAE-2009 Manufacture of rubber and plastic products 22 Manufacture of other non-metallic ore products 23 Metallurgy, manufacture of iron, steel and ferro-alloy products 24 Manufacture of metal elements for construction, containers made of metal, steam generators, weapons and ammunition 251+252+253+ 254 Forging, stamping, embossing and rolling of metals.
+Manufacture of tools, goods, containers and other metal products 255+256+257+259 Manufacture of electronic components, assembled printed circuits, and magnetic and optical media 261+268 Manufacture of computers, peripherals and telecommunications equipment; appliances for measuring and navigation; radiation and electro-medical equipment 262+263+265+ 266 Manufacture of consumer electronics, optical instruments and photographic equipment 264+267 Manufacture of household appliances 275 Manufacture of machinery and equipment, n.e.c.
+28 Manufacture of motor vehicles, trailers and semi-trailers 29 Naval, railway, aeronautical and spacecraft construction, manufacture of combat vehicles 301+302+303+ 304 Manufacture of motorcycles, bicycles, vehicles for disabled persons and other transport material n.e.c.
+309 Manufacture of furniture 31 Manufacture of jewellery, costume jewellery and musical instruments 321+322 Manufacture of sporting goods; games and toys and other manufacturing industries n.e.c.
+323+324+329 Manufacture of medical and dental instruments and supplies 325 Repair and installation of machinery and equipment 33